tmarkec/row_to_grow/README.md

 ## Design & Planning:
 ### Business model
 - Row to Grow is an e-commerce website that specializes in rowing-related products, such as clothing, accessories, and education.
-Our business model is centered around providing high-quality products at affordable prices, with a focus on serving rowing community.
-We believe that by focusing on the needs of our customers and providing excellent customer service, we can establish ourselves as a trusted and respected brand in the rowing community and beyond since we also have products that are not so called "rowing-related" and are more "mainstream"
+Our business goal is to provide high-quality products at affordable prices, with a focus on serving rowing community.
+We believe that by focusing on the needs of our customers and providing excellent customer service, we can establish ourselves as a trusted and respected business in the rowing community and beyond since we also have products that are not "rowing-related" and are more for "mainstream" community
- - To achieve our business goals, we carefully select our suppliers based on the quality of their products, their reputation in the industry, and their commitment to sustainable and ethical practices.
+ - To achieve our business goals, we carefully select our suppliers based on the quality of their products and their reputation in the industry
  - To support our business model, we have implemented a range of operational strategies to ensure that we can deliver the best possible customer experience.
 We offer fast and reliable shipping, easy returns and exchanges, and a customer support team that is available to answer any questions or concerns.By prioritizing customer satisfaction, we believe that we can build long-term relationships with our customers and establish ourselves as a good provider of sports related products.
+ - While we are just in the starting phase we would focus more on the local community and domestic area before we scale up.We need to create local regular customers, to test which products are selling best and to stock up before we switched from regular marketing to paid marketing

 ### Marketing
 #### B2C
 The application is primarily B2C focused, catering to individual customers who wish to purchase rowing related products

-#### Strategies
+#### Current marketing strategies
 - At Row to Grow, we understand the importance of effective marketing strategies to drive traffic to our website and increase our sales.
 Our current marketing strategies include:

 - Social Media: We have created a [Facebook](https://www.facebook.com/profile.php?id=100092653627209) and [Instagram](https://www.instagram.com/rowto_grow/?fbclid=IwAR1LHVbMfc3Ypo-tBhXvJH1TNpzzMbn2iyowSml0UgkYor25RQ4zspwrwGU) page for our business to reach out to potential customers and promote our products.
 By regularly posting engaging content and interacting with our followers, we aim to build an online presence to increase our brand awareness.
 Our both pages are live and active but in case they becomes inactive or deactivated I have taken screenshots to display here as well